hw-product/fission-app-docs/index.md

 ## The .packager File {#packager-file}

 Packager is controlled by instructions described in a `.packager` configuration file in the root directory of your source code repository.
-This configuration file can be written in JSON (i.e. a Ruby `Hash`) or using a simple DSL (which is used to generate a `Hash` / JSON).
+This configuration file can be written in JSON or using a simple DSL, both of which are used to compile a ruby Hash.
 We'll describe the available configuration file contents first, then we'll explain how to use the DSL to simplify generating more complex configuration files.

 ### JSON {#packager-file-json}